Locally listed heritage assets

 We will review our list of locally listed heritage assets in 2021 at which time this page will be updated.

-Saved policies in the Adopted Local Plan 2001-2011 and draft policies in the Emerging Local Plan set out the criteria by which planning applications that may affect a locally listed heritage asset will be considered.
+The policies in the adopted Local Plan 2016-2036 set out the criteria by which planning applications that may affect a locally listed heritage asset will be considered.

 Adding buildings to the local list